Curfew at Sydney Airport

 - The principal categories of permitted operations are as follows

-- small (less than 34,000kg) noise certificated propeller driven aircraft and ‘low noise’ jets (mostly business and ‘small’ freight jets—these are specified on a list which has been Gazetted by the Minister) are allowed to operate without a quota on the number of their movements
+- small (less than 34,000kg) noise certificated propeller driven aircraft and ‘low noise’ jets (mostly business and ‘small’ freight jets—as specified in the Sydney Airport Curfew (Curfew Aircraft) Instrument 2015) are allowed to operate without a quota on the number of their movements

 - Qantas Airways Ltd, Toll Transport Pty Ltd, Virgin Australia Airlines Pty Ltd and Cobham Aviation Services have specific approval to operate a limited number of freight movements per week in low noise heavy freight aircraft:

 - Toll Transport’s quota is 1 BAe-146 movement per week